 After an unpleasant month while the nerve died the question of what was to be done reared its head.
 “We can’t do anything permanent until his mouth has stopped growing,” the dentist told my parents.
-“You’ll have to wait until he’s grown up, until he’s about 18.”
+“You’ll have to wait until he’s grown up.”
 This was absurd.
 I was grown up.
 I had my adult teeth through.
 Now I would have to wait.
 It was so unfair.

-He put a temporary crown in.
+He put in a temporary crown.
 Two days later it came out.
 He replaced it.
 That lasted a week.
 This went on for a bit until, for a year or so, the falsie was abandoned.
 I learned to speak without lisping by twisting my tongue to the right.

 Before I went to my next school two years later I insisted that we try again.
 This prosthetic was slightly better in that it fitted over the stump rather than just being glued onto it.
 When I felt it loosening I would do a strange thing with my tongue and lips for which there is no word that I’m aware of.
 This had the effect of sucking the air out of the tiny gap and causing the crown to contract slightly so sealing it in place.
 This was fine until I ate a piece of toast or coughed or did one of fifty other things that would work it loose again.
 From time to time it would break which would result in a few weeks of toothlessness, then a trip to London, then a few months of respite: then the loosening would start again.